Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Above please find helpful jump-to links to make navigating this post a little easier.

 In the video above, team member John breaks down the key highlights and lowlights of the Rosetta Stone Spanish program.
 For more detail, be sure to continue reading our full written review below.

 Rosetta Stone Spanish Price & Options

 To set the stage for our evaluation of the Rosetta Stone Spanish program, let’s quickly talk about Rosetta Stone’s cost so that you have an idea of how this course compares to others.
-Rosetta Stone offers 3 different subscription plans: a 3-month plan, a 12-month plan, and a lifetime plan.
+Rosetta Stone offers three different subscription plans: a 3-month plan, a 12-month plan, and a lifetime plan.

-The 3-month subscription costs approximately $36 (or $12 per month), the 12-month subscription costs around $96 (or $8 per month), and the lifetime subscription costs around $299, though it can often be found on sale.
+The 3-month subscription costs approximately $36 (or $12 per month), the 12-month subscription costs around $96 (or $8 per month), and the lifetime subscription costs around $299, though it can often be found on sale for $180.

 But bottom line, you’re looking at around $8 to $12 per month for Rosetta Stone, unless you go whole hog and purchase the lifetime subscription.
 If you stack this pricing up against competitors, Rosetta Stone comes out looking pretty favorably.

 For reference, the 3-month subscription plan from Babbel costs around $10 per month, and the monthly fee charged by Pimsleur is around $20.
 So from a cost perspective, Rosetta Stone is on the affordable end of the market.

-In addition, I should also mention that Rosetta Stone does come with a 3-day trial period, as well as a 30-day money back guarantee, so you can always test the program out before fully committing.
+In addition, Rosetta Stone does come with a 3-day free trial period, as well as a 30-day money back guarantee, so you can always test the program out before fully committing.

 How The Rosetta Stone Spanish Program Works

-One of the other housekeeping items we need to discuss before we dive into our thoughts is how Rosetta Stone’s course is structured.
-Or, in other words, how the program works.
+One of the big ticket items we need to discuss before we dive into my personal thoughts on this program is how Rosetta Stone’s course is structured.

-Essentially, the Rosetta Stone course is made up of 20 learning units.
-Each unit covers a different topic or category, such as greetings and introductions, or professions and hobbies.
-Then within each unit, there are 4 overarching lessons.
+From a high-level point of view, the entire Rosetta Stone course is made up of 20 learning units.
+Each unit covers a different thematic topic or category, such as greetings and introductions, or professions and hobbies.
+Then within each unit, there are 4 primary lessons.